thanktua-spp/ccl-rtd/docs/source/ordinary_diff_eq.rst

     * Heat Transfer: The distribution of heat in a material.

 Types of ODEs:
-    First-Order ODEs: Involve only the first derivative of the function.
+    * First-Order ODEs: Involve only the first derivative of the function.
-    Higher-Order ODEs: Involve second, third, or higher-order derivatives.
+    * Higher-Order ODEs: Involve second, third, or higher-order derivatives.
-    Linear ODEs: Can be expressed as a linear combination of the function and its derivatives.
+    * Linear ODEs: Have terms containing only linear combination of the function and its derivatives.
-    Nonlinear ODEs: Do not exhibit linearity.
+    * Nonlinear ODEs: Have terms containing nonlinear combination of the function and its derivatives.

 Solving ODEs:
     Methods for solving ODE falls into two broad categories:

     Analytical Methods:
-        Separation of Variables: For certain first-order ODEs.
+        - Separation of Variables: For certain first-order ODEs.
-        Integrating Factors: For linear first-order ODEs.
+        - Integrating Factors: For linear first-order ODEs.
-        Laplace Transforms: For linear ODEs.
+        - Laplace Transforms: For linear ODEs.

     Numerical Methods:
         For complex ODEs that cannot be solved analytically.